Customer Dissatisfaction: What Causes It and How to Fix It

 Dissatisfied customers have a higher chance of churning

-Dissatisfied customers who have a negative experience with a company or its products are likely to churn if they are not satisfied with their resolution.
+Dissatisfied customers who have a negative user experience are likely to churn.

 Companies should consider their customer service processes and make sure that they are able to address issues quickly and efficiently so that customers do not feel neglected or mistreated by their company.